loicbenoit/resume/index.md

 My first step is getting a clear understanding of your business objectives, challenges, market and organization.
 The best technology fit for your budget must include everyone and everything in scope.
 I cultivate collaboration, team spirit and best practices to deliver quality and efficient results.

+I'm central when planning the various projects that deliver your vision.
+I'm hands-on when a team jumpstarts a project and delivers a proofs of concept.
+I actively support project managers and professional teams while they work on delivering projects.
+I handle escalations and find workarounds to keep all team running, as delivering your vision successfully is my responsibility.

 # Background

 My abilities as a solution architect and programmer are the fruit of 20 years of experience in I.T. for clients and projects of various sizes in retail, B2B, B2C, online marketing, translation and inventory control, in both the private and the public sectors.